nebari-dev/nebari-mlflow-plugin/README.md

 ### Configuration
 After installation, the MLflow extension is automatically configured to work with the AI Platform.
 To access the MLflow interface, navigate to <https://[your-nebari-domain]/mlflow>.

 For Azure, your app registration will need RBAC permissions in addition to the typical Contributor permissons.
-We recommend you create a **custom role** scoped at the resource_group (usually named \<project_name\>-\<namespace\> where the values are what you set in nebari-config.yaml), and add the following permissions:
+We recommend you create a **custom role** scoped at the resource_group (usually named "\<project_name\>-\<namespace\>" where the values are what you set in nebari-config.yaml), and add the following permissions:
 - Microsoft.Authorization/roleAssignments/read
 - Microsoft.Authorization/roleAssignments/write
 - Microsoft.Authorization/roleAssignments/delete permissions.